DESKTOP WEB UX/UI | PROTOTYPE | DESIGN SYSTEMS

-I collaborated with the product owner to establish a vision for the user experience for validation analysts in a web app.
+As the lead product designer for this application, I worked closely with the product owner to establish a UX strategy.
 The goal was to give users awareness into the process, confidence in the automation, and control to use their expert judgment where needed.
+Throughout iterative design sprints, I collaborated with other designers to evolve the design system created for the product suite.
 I designed:

-Note: elements of this case study have been recreated or obscured due to confidentiality.
+Note: elements of this case study have been recreated or obscured as needed.

 Analysis of the Current Procedure